Andrey Dolgov (ship)

 Andrey Dolgov is a former long-line fishing boat.
 During the 2000s and 2010s, the ship—which was engaged in a far-reaching campaign of illegal fishing—was one of Interpol's most wanted ships.
-The Andrey Dolgov was captured and detained by the Indonesian navy in April 2018; the Indonesian government now intends to refurbish the ship and incorporate it into Indonesia's fisheries enforcement fleet.
+The Andrey Dolgov was captured and detained by the Indonesian navy in April 2018; as of 2019 the Indonesian government intended to refurbish the ship and incorporate it into Indonesia's fisheries enforcement fleet.

 Description

 History

 Andrey Dolgov is a steel-hulled fishing vessel.
 Despite gill nets being found on-board, the ship may have operated as a fish carrier.
 The ship was built in Shimizu-ku Japan in 1985 for the Maruha Nichiro Corporation, and was intended for the tuna trade.
 The ship served with the Japanese fishing fleet before being acquired by a number of fishing concerns; her last legal owners were registered in South Korea.

 As of 2008, Andrey operated as an illegal fishing vessel.
 Sailing under a number of names, the ship frequently engaged in illegal fishing operations in the Pacific, Indian, and Southern Oceans.
 If threatened with the approach of law enforcement, Andrey would flee for international waters, where most national navies and law enforcement had no legal jurisdiction.
-The ship would unload its catches in a number of Asian countries, and would often miss-report the type of fish being offloaded to avoid sanctions.
+The ship would unload its catches in a number of Asian countries, and would often misreport the type of fish being offloaded to avoid sanctions.
 At some point between 2008 and 2015, the ship was reconfigured so that it could it take part in the lucrative illegal toothfish fishery.
 The ship changed its country of registry regularly, and flew several national flags.
 The ship would reportedly bring in around $6 million worth of catch per trip.

 In 2016, authorities in China found illegally-caught toothfish being unloaded from the ship; however, before an investigation could commence, the ship fled China and sailed for the Indian Ocean.
 In light of this event, the now-wanted ship was listed as IUU—a label applied to ships believed to be involved in unreported and unregulated fishing.

 Later in 2016, Andrey Dolgov and her crew tried to dock in Mauritius but were denied entry.
 In 2017, the ship (now renamed Sea Breez 1 and flying the flag of Togo) moved from port to port, often using forged documents to deceive authorities.
 When Togo stuck the ship from its registry, the vessel's name was changed to Ayda.
 It also intermittently flew the flags of eight nations (some of which had denounced and de-registered the ship) in an effort to confuse authorities.
 In January 2018, Interpol issued a Purple Notice in regard to the ship, indicating it was wanted for illegal and unregulated fishing.